Novak Djokovic wins his 23rd Grand Slam title by beating Casper Ruud in the French Open final

 During the first-to-7 segment, Djokovic contributed four winners and zero unforced errors.

 That made his career mark in tiebreakers 308-162, a winning percentage of .655.
-In 2023, he’s 15-4, including 6-0 in Paris — there were 55 points played across that half-dozen, and Djokovic’s sum total of unforced errors was zero.
+In 2023, he is 15-4, including 6-0 in Paris — there were 55 points played across that half-dozen, and Djokovic’s sum total of unforced errors was zero.

 Read that again: zero.